changh95/Study-Resources-Review/README.md

 A MATLAB tutorial that will take maximum 1 hour even for a beginner.
 Only recommended for absolute beginners, or someone who needs a refresher in MATLAB after having not programmed for a long time.

-3. CMU 15-112 "Fundamentals of Programming and Computer Science"
+3. CMU 15-112 "Fundamentals of Programming and Computer Science" (Fall '18)

 Platform|Author|url
 --|--|--
 Carnegie Mellon University|  |[Link](https://www.cs.cmu.edu/~112/)

-Learning python
+A very well constructed introduction to Python programming, as well as to general programming languages.
+Since this is a proper university lecture content, it comprises of tutorials and homeworks.
+For anyone with previous programming experience, this course can be taken through very fast.
+You can still take this course without a previous programmning experience, but I recommend taking MATLAB tutorial first, because the MATLAB tutorial is superior in teaching the basics of programming thoroughly.

 4. Introduction to Linux